Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Spread awareness about the benefits of pasture-raised eggs and meat.
 More nutrients, better treatment for animals.

-You can sell them at farmer’s markets or online.
-Set prices that cover your costs and give you profit.
+You can sell them at farmers’ markets or online.
+Set prices that cover your costs and give you a profit.

 People are curious about the making of their food.
 Be clear about your farming practices.
-This will get you loyal customers who care about such matters.
+This will get you loyal customers who care about pasture raised chicken benefits.

 Summary

 Raising pastured chickens is much better for the birds and the land.
-Start by picking good breeds for meat or eggs.
+Start by picking the best chicken breeds for pasture whether you want meat or eggs.

 Provide sufficient room for grazing and roosting.
 This keeps chickens healthy and happy.
-It is important to rotate the pasture to prevent overgrazing.
+It is important to rotate the pasture to prevent overgrazing in pastured poultry farming.

-A safe place is necessary for protecting chickens from predators and weather.
-Provide additional food, but allow them to find their own as well.
+A safe place is necessary for protecting chickens from predators and the weather.
+Provide additional food, but allow them to forage on their own as well.

 They must always have water under the shade, especially when it’s hot.
-They need egg-laying and sleep spaces.
+They need egg-laying and sleep spaces to produce consistent pasture-raised eggs.

 Check regularly for diseases or worms.
-Protect them either from fences and stray dogs.
-Adapt to the weather, like keeping them cool in summer and warm during winter.
+Protect them with fences from predators like stray dogs.
+Adapt to the weather, like keeping them cool in summer and warm during winter, which is key to raising backyard chickens on pasture.

-Chickens on pasture improve soil and farms more than factory raising does.
-The chickens feed people healthy eggs and meat with no need of chemicals.
+Pasture raised chickens improve soil and farms more than factory raising does.
+The chickens feed people healthy eggs and meat with no need for chemicals.

 Farming this way works well if done carefully.
-The fast-growing market may pay good money to any farmer raising chickens on pasture.
+The fast-growing market may pay good money to any farmer interested in pasture raised chicken farming.